pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-statement-jython-switch
 ----------------------------------
 Send statement at point to Jython interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-statement-jython-noswitch
 ------------------------------------
 Send statement at point to Jython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-statement-jython-dedicated
 -------------------------------------
-Send statement at point to Jython interpreter.
+Send statement at point to Jythonunique interpreter.

 py-execute-statement-jython-dedicated-switch
 --------------------------------------------
-Send statement at point to Jython interpreter.
+Send statement at point to Jython unique interpreter and switch to result.

 py-execute-statement-python3\.2
 -------------------------------